Test Code GPIC Glucose Phosphate Isomerase Enzyme Activity, Blood

 Useful For

-The evaluation of individuals with Coombs-negative chronic hemolysis
+Evaluating individuals with Coombs-negative chronic hemolysis as a part of a profile

 Method Name

-Only available as part of a profile.
+Only orderable as part of a profile.
 For more information see:

 -HAEV1 / Hemolytic Anemia Evaluation, Blood